-- 1. General Accrual Guidelines
+- 1. General Accruals

-- 2. Monthly Responsibilities
+- 2. Year End Responsibilities

 - 3. Subsequent Events and Contingent Liabilities

 - 4. Quarterly Requirements

 - 5. Key terminology

-The overall goal is to ensure ACA records all expenses in the period in which they occur even if no invoice has been received or payment been made.
+The overall goal is to ensure the ACA records all expenses in the period in which they occur even if no invoice has been received or payment been made.
+Note: The ACA maintains financial records on a cash basis throughout the year to allow for monthly reporting to the state.
+Accruals are recognized manually at year end to bring financial reports in compliance with US GAAP.

-At the close of each accounting period ACA must record expenses (DR) and accrued expense (CR) for all instances where it incurred expenses or realized benefits from goods or services for which ACA has not recorded as expense.
-The following are the expenses that are commonly billed in lag and should be considered when booking the accruals at month end:
+At the close of each accounting period the ACA must record expenses (DR) and accrued expense (CR) for all instances where it incurred expenses or realized benefits from goods or services for which the ACA has not recorded as expense.
+The following are the expenses that are commonly billed in lag and should be considered when booking the accruals at year end: